-- It’s richer than regular chocolate cake.
+- t’s richer than regular chocolate cake.
 It usually has a reddish color caused by a chemical reaction between the cocoa powder and baking soda used in traditional recipes.

 - It’s similar to red velvet cake, except red velvet uses a white frosting, while Devil’s Food has a chocolate frosting.

-- This original recipe used melted chocolate and baking powder, unlike the modern version, which calls for cocoa and baking soda.
+- The first printed recipe appeared in 1902, in Sarah Tyson Rorer’s book, Mrs. Rorer’s New Cook Book.
+This original recipe used melted chocolate and baking powder, unlike the modern version, which calls for cocoa and baking soda.

 - One would be surprised to know that Devil’s food cake has fewer calories than a regular chocolate cake.
 There are about 242 calories in one slice of Devil’s food cake with chocolate frosting, while the same size slice of regular chocolate cake without frosting has about 340 calories.